Kjelljk/power_distributor/README.md

 # Power Distributor: Sharing Power, Simply and Fairly

-The Power Distributor is a smart program designed to manage how multiple large appliances—like electric car chargers, heat pumps, or water heaters—share the available electricity in your home or building.
+The Power Distributor is a smart program designed to manage how multiple units share the available electrical power in a building.

-Its primary goal is to provide protection and fairness in your energy usage:
+Its primary goal is to provide fair distribution of power in your home:

-Protect Your System: It ensures you never draw more power than your main electrical supply can safely handle, preventing blown fuses and trips.
+Limit Maximum Loads: It ensures you never draw more power than your main electrical supply is designed for, preventing triped fuses.

-Ensure Fair Progress: It automatically balances the energy needs of all connected appliances so no single item monopolizes the supply, allowing all devices to make progress efficiently.
+Ensure Fair Distribution: It automatically balances the power for each unit so that all get their fair share.

 ## How the Program Works

 Think of the Power Distributor as a dedicated traffic cop for your electricity.
-It constantly watches the total amount of power being used by all your large appliances.
+It constantly watches the total amount of power being used by all units.

 **1. The Safety Rules (Limits)**